 With the virus currently keeping international travel on hold, one of the best ways to experience fun and exciting adventures is by going on a road trip.
 If you’re not sure where to start, I developed this guide on what to pack for a road trip.
 In it, you’ll find everything you need to travel with peace of mind.

 This road trip packing list is made up of 6 sections—personal documents, car documents, practical everyday essentials, things for a comfortable journey, gadgets, and miscellaneous items to bring.
-Additionally, if you’re just looking for the bare essentials, I’ve made a separate section for them at the bottom of this packing list.
+Additionally, if you’re just looking for the bare minimum (road trip essentials), I’ve made a separate section for them at the bottom of this packing list.